Infectious disease NP salary: what to expect in 2026

 Academic HIV programs (UCSF, Weill Cornell, Johns Hopkins, Boston Medical) pay the highest HIV NP salaries – $130,000–$160,000 – driven by cost of living in hub cities and the research-intensive environment, which generates NIH grant funding that supplements clinical revenue.
 AAHIVS certification and a publication record provide leverage at this level.

 Ryan White Part C clinics are the primary safety-net employers in HIV medicine nationally, operating in all 50 states.
 Federal grant funding through HRSA constrains base salaries ($90,000–$115,000 range in most markets).
-The offset is National Health Service Corps (NHSC) loan repayment eligibility — most Ryan White sites qualify as NHSC-approved sites, making $50,000–$100,000 in student loan repayment available to NPs committing to 2–3 year service agreements.
-For NPs carrying significant loan debt, the effective compensation at a Ryan White clinic can exceed a higher-salary commercial practice.
+The offset for some of these roles is National Health Service Corps (NHSC) loan repayment eligibility, worth up to $75,000 tax-free over a two-year full-time commitment.
+Eligibility turns on the individual site holding NHSC-approved status rather than on Ryan White funding as such, so confirm it site by site.
+Where it does apply, the effective compensation at a Ryan White clinic can exceed that of a higher-salary commercial practice for an NP carrying significant loan debt.

 PrEP-only and sexual health clinics have emerged as a distinct employer category, particularly in LGBT health centers.
 Salaries range $100,000–$125,000; the clinical scope is narrower than full HIV medicine but volume can be high in urban markets.